🌺

 Traveller Note

-Scope This page covers the US State of Hawaii — all eight main islands, from Oahu and Maui to the Big Island, Kauai, and beyond.
-Note that "Hawaii" also refers specifically to the Big Island (the island of Hawaii); where this distinction matters on this page, it is noted explicitly.
+Scope This page covers the US State of Hawaii, all eight main islands from Oahu and Maui to the Big Island, Kauai, and beyond.
+Note that "Hawaii" also refers specifically to the Big Island (the island of Hawaii); where this distinction matters, it is noted explicitly.
 Mainland USA is ranked separately at #10.

-Ranking Hawaii sits at #28 overall.
-This is a statewide average — Honolulu (Oahu) scores considerably higher at city level, with one of the densest concentrations of dedicated plant-based restaurants in the Pacific.
-To put it plainly: Oahu and Maui are the easiest islands; the Big Island and Kauai vary a lot depending on which area you are in; Molokai and Lanai are plan-ahead territories where self-catering is the primary strategy.
-If you are spending your entire trip in Honolulu, your experience will feel closer to a top-15 destination.
-If you are island-hopping through more rural areas, factor in greater self-reliance.
+Ranking Hawaii sits at #999 overall.
+This is a statewide average.
+Honolulu (Oahu) scores considerably higher at city level, with one of the densest concentrations of dedicated plant-based restaurants in the Pacific.
+Oahu and Maui are the easiest islands; the Big Island and Kauai vary by area; Molokai and Lanai are plan-ahead territories where self-catering is the primary strategy.
+Spending your entire trip in Honolulu will feel closer to a top-15 destination.
+Island-hopping through more rural areas requires greater self-reliance.

-US Labelling US allergen disclosure rules require clear identification of the major allergens — now nine under current US law, including sesame — such as milk, eggs, soy, and wheat — on most packaged supermarket products.
+US Labelling US allergen disclosure rules require clear identification of nine major allergens, including sesame alongside milk, eggs, soy, and wheat, on most packaged supermarket products.
 This is a genuine practical benefit for self-catering.
-It does not cover restaurant menus, food truck preparation, café baked goods, or whether a shared grill has been used with meat.
+It does not cover restaurant menus, food truck preparation, cafe baked goods, or shared grill surfaces.
 Always check packaged food labels, particularly for dairy derivatives and honey in products marketed as "natural" or "health-focused."

 Island Supply Stock levels vary considerably by island and district.
-Honolulu and Kahului (Maui) carry the broadest vegan ranges, with Whole Foods, Down to Earth, and larger Foodland and Times Supermarket branches.
-Neighbour island stores — particularly smaller or more rural branches — stock fewer dedicated vegan brands.
+Honolulu and Kahului (Maui) carry the broadest vegan ranges.
+Neighbour island stores, particularly smaller or more rural branches, stock fewer dedicated vegan brands.
 Selection varies by branch; stock up at larger stores before travelling to more remote areas.

 The Real Challenge